Stardust (2007 film)

 Stardust is a 2007 romantic fantasy adventure film directed by Matthew Vaughn and co-written by Vaughn and Jane Goldman.
 Based on Neil Gaiman's 1999 novel, it features an ensemble cast led by Claire Danes, Charlie Cox, Sienna Miller, Ricky Gervais, Jason Flemyng, Rupert Everett, Peter O'Toole, Michelle Pfeiffer and Robert De Niro, with narration by Ian McKellen.

 The film follows Tristan, a young man from the fictional town of Wall in England.
 Wall is a town on the border of the magical fantasy kingdom of Stormhold.
 Tristan enters the magical world to collect a fallen star to give to his beloved Victoria, in return for her hand in marriage.
-To his surprise, he collects the star, a woman named Yvaine.
+He finds the star, who to his surprise, is a woman named Yvaine.
 Witches and the Princes of Stormhold are also hunting for Yvaine.
 Meanwhile, Tristan tries to get her back to Wall with him before Victoria's birthday, the deadline for her offer.

 The film was released to positive reviews and grossed $137 million on a $70–88.5 million budget.
 In 2008 it won the Hugo Award for Best Dramatic Presentation, Long Form.
 It was released on DVD, Blu-ray and HD DVD on 18 December 2007.